Integral points on elliptic curves and explicit valuations of division polynomials: Singular reduction on a curve of potential good reduction

 \section{Singular reduction on a curve of potential good reduction}

 In the case that $P$ has singular reduction but $E$ has potential good reduction, we can extend the field and change coordinates to obtain a minimal Weierstrass equation of good reduction for the curve.
 Keeping track of the effect this has on the elliptic divisibility sequence allows us to give a formula for the valuations $v(W_n)$.
-In short, there is some positive integer $d$ dividing $24$ such that $dv(W_n)$ is of the form \eqref{eqn:non-sing} given in Theorem \ref{thm:non-sing}.
-The statement is made precise as follows.